Chimenea

-A (chimenea) or chiminea (US English) (/ˌtʃɪmᵻˈneɪ.ə/ CHIM-in-AY-ə; from Spanish chimenea /es/, in turn derived from French cheminée, "chimney") is a freestanding front-loading fireplace or oven with a bulbous body and usually a vertical smoke vent or chimney.
+A chimenea (UK English) or chiminea (US English) (/ˌtʃɪmᵻˈneɪ.ə/ CHIM-in-AY-ə; from Spanish chimenea /es/, in turn derived from French cheminée, "chimney") is a freestanding front-loading fireplace or oven with a bulbous body and usually a vertical smoke vent or chimney.

 History

 Historically chimeneas have been made out of fired clay and used for heating and cooking.
 These traditional designs can be traced to Spain and its influence on Mexico.
 The first use of a traditionally designed chimenea appears around 400 years ago.

 The chimenea was once a daily life necessity that served a domestic purpose.
 The chimenea of the past was used indoors for heating and cooking, usually by an open window or in the center of the hut or home with an opening in the roof to allow smoke to escape.
 With the advent of the modern home, chimeneas are now used outdoors mainly for entertainment in a backyard setting.

 More modern clay chimeneas have clay that has been heavily grogged to better handle the thermal stresses that often fracture traditional earthenware items.
 Manufacturers now also offer cast iron and aluminium chimeneas, which can become very hot on the outside, but are much less fragile than the traditional clay models, and may be better suited to climates with wide temperature ranges.